Moodstocks/gtsrb/README.md

 neural network able to classify German traffic sign images (43 classes):

 * fork the repository under your account,
+* go to Settings > Features and enable Issues,
-* create an issue describing your approach,
+* create an issue under your repo describing your approach,
 * report your result(s),
 * commit your code,
 * add a README for pre-requisites and usage,